-Analog multi-meters are test instruments that are able to measure the basic electrical and electronic quantities of voltage, current and resistance.
+Analog multi-meters are test instruments that are able to measure the basic electrical and electronic quantities of voltage, current, and resistance.

 additionally, Analogue multimeters have been in use for very many years and sometimes go by the name VOA as a result of the fact that they measure volts, ohms, and amps.

 They do require a few different skills to the digital multimeters that are more widespread these days, but they are still very easy to use.

-What is an analogue test meter?
+What is an Analogue Test Meter?

-This is an analogue form of display that uses the deflection of an indicator needle to indicate the level of the measurement being made.
+This is an analog form of display that uses the deflection of an indicator needle to indicate the level of the measurement.